Sprained foot

 - Feeling of instability in the ankle.

-The intensity of symptoms varies depending on the severity of the injury.
+The intensity of the symptoms varies depending on the severity of the injury.

-- The pain is severe and you have difficulty supporting your foot.
+- The pain is severe and you have difficulty bearing weight on your foot.

 - The swelling does not decrease within a few days.